Skip to Content

 Take an evening dinner cruise

-To be honest, I thought this might be a cliched and wondered if I would like it.
-I loved it!
+To be honest, I thought this might be a bit cliche and wondered if I would like it.
+Spoiler: I loved it!

-There are several river boats that offer buffet dinners whilst cruising along the Chao Phraya River from River City dock.
+There are several river boats that offer buffet dinners whilst cruising along the Chao Phraya River from River City or ICONSIAM docks.
 We chose the Pearl Dinner Cruise that had 80s and 90s music, as well as some traditional Thai music and dance.
 It was such fun!

 Along the Bangkok river